What is 3D printing?

 Using the 3D printer is easy and we have two ways to try printing.
 If you’d like to try 3D printing, but don’t have a particular file in mind you can use our “Quick Print” printer.
 This printer has several different models stored in its memory and they are available to print any time.
 We’ve selected models that print in 30 minutes or less so they can be started and collected in a modest length visit to the library.
 These models will be switched regularly, so be sure to check this machine on subsequent visits.

-For printing your own designs, all you need is a 3D model saved or exported in an .STL (stereo lithography) file format and “sliced” using Dremel’s slicer software.
-The Way Library offers hands-on classes for this software, but it’s easily available for free online and on the libraries computers.
+For printing your own designs, all you need is a 3D model that you have “sliced” using Dremel’s slicer software.
+The Way Library offers hands-on classes for this software, but it’s easily available for free online at Dremel.com/3D-software and on the libraries computers.

 Claiming Your Prints